-Thomas Benjamin Kennington England
+Thomas Benjamin Kennington Biography | Oil Paintings

 4-7-1856 Grimsby, ENG – 12-10-1916 London, ENGBack to Artist IndexView Artists Paintings

-Thomas Benjamin Kennington became known not only for his idealized paintings of domestic and everyday-life scenes but also for his social realist works.
-Paintings such as Orphans (1885; Tate, London), Widowed and fatherless (1885), Homeless (1890), and The pinch of poverty (1891), depicted the harsh realities of life for the poor in Britain in a manner that played on the viewer's feelings.
+Thomas Benjamin Kennington became known not just for his romanticized depictions of domestic and everyday-life scenes but also for his social realist works.
+Paintings such as Orphans, Homeless, and The Pinch of Poverty, portrayed the brutal realities of life of the poor in Britain in a way that played on the viewer's feelings.
 Although the romanticized poor had their clothes in tatters, their bodies were rather clean for their conditions.
-It has been suggested that he may have been influenced by the Spanish painter Murillo (1618–1682), whose work also featured street children.
+It has been suggested that he may have been influenced by the Spanish painter Bartolome Esteban Murillo, whose work also featured street children.
 He painted in both oils and watercolor.
 His son Eric Kennington was also a notable artist, illustrator, and sculptor.